qinghai-zheng/MSCNLG/README.md

 Source codes of "Multi-view Subspace Clustering Networks with Local and Global Graph Information" accepted by Neurocomputing 2021 can be found in: "https://drive.google.com/drive/folders/1Of7042CyznYvR2oKNd6DCKtxMS7ISgWh?usp=sharing"

-If you find the codes useful in your research, please cite our works as follows, thanks.
+If you find the codes useful in your research, please cite our work as follows, thanks.

 @article\{MSCNLG,<br/>
       &nbsp;&nbsp;&nbsp;&nbsp;title=\{Multi-view Subspace Clustering Networks with Local and Global Graph Information\},<br/>